![CDATA[ [if IE 9] ]]>

 A chart, graph, diagram, drawing, cartoon, or picture from a book, magazine, newspaper, or Internet website

-Complete poems of not more than 250 words or excerpts from not more than 250 words from longer poems may be copied.
+Complete poems of not more than 250 words or excerpts of not more than 250 words from longer poems may be copied.

-A complete article, story, or essay of less than 2,500 words, or a maximum of either 1,000 words or 10% of any prose work with a minimum of 500 words may be copied.
+A complete article, story, or essay of fewer than 2,500 words, or a maximum of either 1,000 words or 10% of any prose work with a minimum of 500 words may be copied.